duanzihao66/SDFusion/README.md

- # The KUST-BSCSD dataset used in this study is available from the corresponding author upon reasonable request.
+ # Code

  There is the code of the  DEYOLOs-seg model built upon YOLOv8 and DEYOLO.
-The full implementation code will be open-sourced following the acceptance and publication of this work.
+The full implementation code will be open-sourced following the acceptance and publication of this work.The KUST-BSCSD dataset used in this study is available from the corresponding author upon reasonable request.